 Time to dive into the findings and fix some critical issues!
 High severity findings found at the top of your report have the highest CVSS score and should be fixed first.

 You can find out more about each finding by clicking on it.
 This will show you details like where the issue was discovered, its impact and individual CVSS score, and remediation tips.

 4. Fix vulnerabilities

-As you work your way from critical findings to medium findings, keep an eye on the additional resources available at the bottom of the page in the finding details view.
+As you work your way from critical to medium findings, keep an eye on the additional resources at the bottom of the finding details view page.
 These provide more information about security issues as well as tips on how to remediate them.